bitrise-io/devcenter/docs/tips-and-tricks/skip-a-build.md

     Git allows to create and push empty commits, so if you'd decide that you still want to build a skipped build you can do `git commit --allow-empty -m "I decided to run this"` on the related branch and push the commit.

+## Pull Requests

+Skip CI works for Pull Requests too, but a little bit differently, due to how Pull Requests are handled on the git source code hosting services.

+In short, what you have to know is that Pull Requests are virtual/temporary "commits" / "branches".
+In case of GitHub there's actually a pull request related branch, which, if you know its name, you can `git clone` like any other branch in your repository, but it's hidden in the git branch lists.
+This branch is also removed / made unaccessible after you close the pull request.
+Other services like Bitbucket doesn't even create this branch, the pull request is just a virtual data but can't be `git clone`d directly.

+!!! note "What's the commit message of a Pull Request?"
+    In any case this means that __the Pull Request itself__ is treated as a (virtual) commit, where __the commit message is the title + description of the Pull Request__ and not the commit(s) of the pull request!

+This means that, __if you want to skip a pull request__, you have to include the Skip CI pattern __in the Pull Request's title or description__, and not in the commit's message!

+__Once you decide to not to skip the Pull Request / more commits in the pull request__ you can simply remove the
+Skip CI pattern from the Pull Request's title or description, which should automatically trigger a new build with the latest commit, and all future commits of the pull request will be built too (unless you add a Skip CI pattern again).